Electrical and Computer Engineering

 Application Deadlines Fall: Feb 15 Winter: Sep 10 Spring: Feb 15

 Electrical engineering has its origins in the study and application of electrical phenomena.
+This includes the development of computers and all of their applications.
 However, in recent years the field has grown to embrace a diverse range of problems in applied physics and mathematics.
-The department currently offers advanced study in four broad areas.
+The department currently offers advanced study in five broad areas.

 - Computer Engineering concentrates on the architecture and implementation of digital logic and computing systems.